A bad hire costs $80.000 according to Randstad (2015).

 Structuring the onboarding can help bring down the costs, and in the section below you can learn more about the specific categories of costs.
 When you realize it, it is actually not that hard to calculate the value of onboarding.

 Categories of Costs:

 Recruitment costs: Search for the candidate/selection, screening, interviews, and evaluation.

 Adaption costs: Training new employees, lack of productivity.

 Interruption costs: When existing employees have to help new employees and end up moving further away from their own tasks

 Kilde: HR Guiden online

 Structured onboarding can decrease the cost of hiring a new employee.
-That minimises the time-to-performance with up to 60 percent.
-Simultaneously, effective onboarding optimises the employee engagement by more than 20 percent, and when the employee is engaged there is 87 percent less risk that the employee leaves the organisation within 12 months.
+That minimizes the time-to-performance by up to 60 percent.
+Simultaneously, effective onboarding optimizes employee engagement by more than 20 percent, and when the employee is engaged, there is 87 percent less risk that the employee leaves the organization within 12 months.

 Onboarding covers both practical, personal, and relational factors, and it is the process where a new employee goes from being an outsider to becoming an insider.

 It is not enough to just put some nice flowers on the new hire's desk and let them start their tasks straight away.
 Onboarding is more than that.